-Mixing from the same paint pile will keep the color unified across the entire form.
+When mixing flesh tones in oil, mixing from the same paint pile will keep the color unified across the entire form.

 The Notebooks of Leonardo DaVinci Definitive Edition In One Volume, Edited by Edward MacCurdy: "...where there is the most light there the true quality of the color so illuminated will be most visible...be mindful to show the true quality of the colours in the parts which are in light." - MS2038 Bib.
 Nat.33 r.
 Page 899